 The Hotel also has thirteen rooms on the ground floor for those with mobility problems and three rooms fully adapted for use by unaided wheelchair users.
 Most of the rooms are served by the lift.
 If you have any problems with the stairs please let reservations know when you book.

 For that extra special occasion, why not book one of the Club Rooms at the King's Manor?
 These rooms were recently built to the highest specifications and include attractive designs and 21st Century comfort and facilities.
 All these rooms exceed the minimum size for 4-star bedrooms and all have digital flat-screen TVs with Freeview channels and some satellite channels, there is also a PlayStation 2 console for game playing and playing DVDs and CDS ( Games, DVDs, CDs are not provided)

 The Kings Manor Hotel has one main bar and two restaurants, all of which are fully air-conditioned and designated as non-smoking.

 Lauders Restaurant is traditional in many ways - offering an extensive menu with many traditional favourites as well as more contemporary dishes.
-A wide range of wines are on offer.
+A wide range of wines is on offer.
 The food could best be described as contemporary European.
 Lauders offers traditional standards of hospitality and service.
-As well as dinners, both continental and full Scottish breakfast are served here.
+As well as dinners, both continental and full Scottish breakfasts are served here.